cardano-foundation/CIPs/CIP-0013/README.md

 URIs for weighted stake pool lists provide alternatives to using a JSON file to implement *delegation portfolios* in a way that may better suit certain platforms, applications, or social contexts.

-### For Token Claim URIs:

-Distributing Native Assets (and/or ADA) to attendees of IRL events has historically been a pain point in the ecosystem.
-Some implemented solutions have included: Pre-generating wallet seed phrases and pre-populating these wallets with a minimum amount of ADA as well as the desired Native Assets, (re)creating token fountain/faucet designs which can be cumbersome and not user-friendly to instruct individuals to install a wallet, visit a website, enter a code and claim tokens.

-The Cardano Token Claim URI schema is proposed to allow wallets (particularly mobile wallets) to implement a QR-friendly URI structure allowing for easy onboarding and distribution of Native Assets and/or ADA to individuals in a variety of situations but not least of which being at IRL events specifically tailored and geared to onboarding new users to the ecosystem.

 ## Specification

 The core implementation should follow the [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) standard (with `bitcoin:` replaced with `web+cardano:`)